King's Highway 2 - Images

 Regional Municipality of Durham

 View looking west towards the Audley Road intersection in Ajax.
-Traffic lights were installed at this intersection in late 2004, as Audley Road is being upgraded to a minor suburban arterial.
+Traffic lights were installed at this intersection in late 2004, as Audley Road was upgraded to a minor suburban arterial.

 Municipality of Clarington